qnib/docker-zkui/README.md

 The login credentials are `admin/manager`.

-## Autostart=false
+## External Zookeeper

 The service `zkui` is by default disable and waits for a `zookeeper` service to pop up in consul.
-This behavior can be changed by using the environment variable `SUPERVISOR_AUTOSTART_SRV`:
+Maybe a more common usecase is to spin the container up (independent from consul) to just look into an zookeeper cluster in your infrastructure.

+To do so, just fire up:

 ```
-SUPERVISOR_AUTOSTART_SRV=zkui
+$ docker run -d --name zkui -p 9090:9090 -e ZKUI_ZK_SERVER=<external_DNS/IP>:2181[,<external_DNS/IP>:2181] qnib/zkui
 ```

-By doing so, the zkui service should start.
-Haven't verified it yet....
+The credentials are
+ - `admin/admin` for read/write access, to change the password provide `ZKUI_ADMIN_PW=pass`
+ - `user/user` for read-only access, to change the password provide `ZKUI_USER_PW=pass`

+ *Security considerations*: As the password is part of the inspectable (`docker inspect`) container it is not really a super secure way.
+If someone has access as admin he can delete stuff...
+So handle with care... :)

+This will spin 'em up and point the config to the provided ZK cluster.

 ## Compose File